 Northern Ireland has achieved a stable political status conducive to business as is evidenced by the relatively large amounts of inward investment that the province has enjoyed over the past decade.
-It is noted that there was recently an increase in activity by parties not allied to the peace process which now appears to have abated.
+It is noted that there was recently an increase in activity by parties not allied to the peace process which now appears to have abated, though disturbing incidents continue to occur.
 The mine is well removed from areas of potential urban disturbance.